 Tends to have longer lasting withdrawal symptoms associated with it.
 Sleep patterns can be disturbed for weeks, or even months, while disorders such as depression can also persist for significantly longer than a fortnight.
 If symptoms persist for much longer than that period, the drug user has almost certainly developed post-acute withdrawal syndrome (PAWS), a long-term condition which usually requires significant therapy to combat.

 Moreover, cravings – a fundamental aspect of withdrawal and one which can lead to relapse without proper psychological precautions being taken – can recur for many months and even years after the last dose,

 What Is Drug Detox?

-Many people confuse detox and rehabilitation: detox is a fundamental aspect of rehabilitation, but they are not the same thing.
-Detox refers only to the process of cleansing the system of substances of abuse, and is invariably undergone as the first phase of any residential rehabilitation “rehab” before an addict moves on into therapy.
+Many people confuse detoxification (commonly referred to as Detox) and rehabilitation: detox is a fundamental aspect of rehabilitation, but they are not the same thing.
+Detox refers only to the process of cleansing the system of substances of abuse, and is invariably undergone as the first phase of any residential rehabilitation “rehab” before moving into therapy.

 Meanwhile, rehabilitation is a holistic long-term process aimed at ensuring that once you have gone through detox and are clean of all substances of abuse, you do not give in to any temptation to relapse and can continue living a drug-free life.